rocket-pool/old.docs.rocketpool.net/src/documentation/js-library/tokens.md

 ## Overview

-The `tokens` module manages the various Rocket Pool tokens, and is broken down into two submodules:
+The `tokens` module manages the various Rocket Pool tokens:

-* `tokens.neth`: Manages rETH token interactions
 * `tokens.reth`: Manages rETH token interactions

 Each submodule shares common methods for interacting with its underlying ERC-20 token.